eliasbnk/dev-setup/README.md

 ## example 1: for node version 12.16.2 preform 2 following commands
 #  if you're going to set your node to verion 12.16.2 skip example 2 & 3
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-type the following into iTerm2:
+type the following into Terminal:
 ```
+cd
 nvm install "v12.16.2"
 ```